Entry and exit

 - If you travel to border areas despite the risks, be alert to possible threats and seek local advice on routes to minimise threats to your security.

-Oman has a low incidence of crime.
-Tourists are occasionally the victims of petty crime, such as burglaries and theft.
+There's a low incidence of crime.
+Tourists have been victims of petty crime, such as burglaries and theft.

 - Avoid camping in isolated areas alone or in small groups.

-The safety standards you might expect of transport and tour operators, including for adventure activities, are not always met.
-Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
+The safety standards you might expect of transport and tour operators, including for adventure activities, may not be met.
+Providers may not meet recommended maintenance standards and safety precautions, including providing sufficient safety equipment.

 Safety hazards include drivers ignoring road rules, bad weather limiting visibility, poor road conditions (in some parts of the country) and camels straying on to roads.
-Driving outside major cities is particularly dangerous, especially after dark and off sealed roads.
+Driving outside major cities is particularly dangerous, especially after dark and on unsealed roads.

-Authorisation from the Omani government is required for travel to some areas.
+Omani government authorisation is needed for travel to some areas.

-- Check you have adequate insurance cover and familiarise yourself with local traffic laws and practices before driving.
+- Check your travel insurance covers you and familiarise yourself with local traffic laws and practices before driving.

-- Check with Omani authorities whether you need approval before travel outside major cities.
+- Check with Omani authorities if you need approval before driving outside cities.

-You can drive in Oman with a valid Australian driver's licence and an International Driving Permit (IDP).
-You must get your IDP before departing Australia.
+You can drive with a valid Australian driver's licence and an International Driving Permit (IDP) for three months.
+For longer than three months, you will need a local licence.
+You must get your IDP before leaving Australia.

 Only use registered taxis and limousines, preferably those arranged through your hotel.
-Make sure you agree the fare with the driver before entering the taxi.
+Agree the fare with before entering the taxi.

-Many waters near Oman are sensitive because of territorial disputes and security issues.
-In particular, jurisdiction over the islands of Abu Musa and the Tunbs in the southern Gulf is disputed.
+Many waters near Oman are subject to territorial disputes and security issues.
+In particular, jurisdiction of the islands of Abu Musa and the Tunbs in the southern Gulf is disputed.
 Vessels have been inspected and people detained and arrested.

 Piracy occurs in some coastal areas of Oman, Yemen and Saudi Arabia.
 The